Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 Lost in the annals of history it is said the people of the Kathmandu Valley worshiped Yamaraj (Yama), the Hindu “lord of death” on this day.

-At his wits end the king finally offer a reward to anyone who could make his wife smile again.
+At his wits end the king finally offered a reward to anyone who could make his wife smile again.

-During Gai Jatra festival when the cow procession was passing my the window of 33 virtues in Kathmandu Durbar square a group of boisterous performers shocked everyone.
+During Gai Jatra festival when the cow procession was passing by the window of 33 virtues in Kathmandu Durbar square a group of boisterous performers shocked everyone.

-Past meets present: The window of 33 virtues today in Kathmandu Durbar Square where king Malla and his wife watched the precession in the 17th century
+Past meets present: The window of 33 virtues today in Kathmandu Durbar Square where king Malla and his wife watched the procession in the 17th century

 The group began ridiculing and mocking the rich, members of high society.
 While at the same time they highlighted the plight of the poor.
 They then showed the injustices within society with no mercy spared.